palaeoware/SPIERS/README.md

 ## 6. Contributing to the code

 Contribution to the code in this repository is welcome.
-Please read the [Repository Contribution](https://github.com/palaeoware/repoconventions)  document for a guide to our coding style and repository structure before submitting any code updates.
+Please read the [Repository Contribution](https://github.com/palaeoware/repoconventions) document for information on our licencing, code of conduct, coding style, and repository structure before submitting any code updates.

 _____